 I call myself an agnostic, but religion has been a huge part of my life.
-This post shares my subjective experiences, and how they have shaped my opinion and attitudes towards religion.
+This post shares my experiences and how they have shaped my opinion and attitudes towards religion.

 When growing up, it felt as though faith and duty were bound together because beliefs themselves weren't questionable.
 With other siblings, I think this upbringing of certainty and rigidity strengthened their faith, but to me it had the opposite effect.
-I think due to my passive but rebellious personality, religion was always something to tolerate rather than to enrich.
+Due to my passive but rebellious personality, religion felt like something to tolerate rather than to enrich.
 Church was a place not express my own thoughts, but to just be with them.

-The first Sunday I moved out of home to go to university, I didn't go to church.
-That was my first opportunity to make my own decision, and it was made based on control, rather than on religiosity.
 When living at home I had felt powerless in the weekly situation of being woken at 7am for church.
-In the teachings of Catholicism, not going to church on Sunday could lead to eternal punishment, but that didn't cross my mind during my new Sunday lie-ins.
+The first Sunday I moved out to go to university, I didn't go to church.
+It was my first opportunity to make my own decision, and it was one of control, rather than of religiosity.
+In the teachings of Catholicism, not going to church on Sunday can lead to eternal punishment, but that didn't cross my mind during my new Sunday lie-ins.
 The biggest unease I felt was the extent I was disappointing one of my parents.